-

 Their closely held business represents for many owners not just a source of income but also the largest portion of their personal wealth.
 Yet, a common issue is that much of this wealth remains tied up in the business, making it difficult to access without a well-thought-out exit strategy.
 Without proper planning, owners may find themselves struggling to realize the full value of their company when it’s time to sell, transition, or retire.

 I see it in my law practice.
-Owners reach retirement and discovery they own a job, not a business.
+Owners reach retirement and discover that they own a job, not a business.
 In many cases, there is no choice but to liquidate or simply close.

 Without an Exit Plan, Personal Wealth Often Remains Trapped